GK Chronicle GK Chronicle

 A British scholar Robert Sewell translated the accounts of Nuniz and Paes into English as "The Forgotten Empire".

-Krishnadevaraya Contribution to Telugu Literature
+Krishnadevaraya's Contribution to Literature

 • Krishnadevaraya was a great scholar in Telugu and Sanskrit languages.
 He wrote Amuktamalyada, also called Vishnu Chittiyam (story of Vishnuchitta Rishi) in Telugu.